Kitware/kwimage/README.rst

 Some of these structures have a ``self.format`` attribute describing the underlying data representation.

-Most of the compositie strucutres also have a ``self.meta`` attribute, which holds user-level metadata (e.g. info about the classes).
+Most of the composite structures also have a ``self.meta`` attribute, which holds user-level metadata (e.g. info about the classes).